 Members of the SC are expected to be active players.
 When a member of the SC does not login a notification will be mailed.

 When a voting period on a Security Council decision is accepted, it takes about one hour before such decision is processed and executed.
-One hour is about four game days.
-The processing takes place in a process that starts at the top of the hour and is concluded within seconds so depending on the date, the execution could be even faster.
+One hour is about six game days.
+The processing takes place at the top of the hour and is concluded within seconds so depending on the date, the execution could be even faster.

 We would all hope that the UN Security Council in NY would ever achieve such tremendous execution time for its decisions.

 The Security Council can take direct action and forbid the use of nuclear weapons by any country for a period of one (real) month.
 The Security Council can take this action without the need for a general vote.

 A president may decide to terminate his/her country.
 Termination is irreversible.
 It should be done only if you are sure you will not ever again play this country.
 The president can terminate a country but termination can also originate with the game, terminating a country under some conditions.